In the context of digital transformation, Artificial Intelligence (AI) presents a tremendous opportunity to disrupt traditional business models.

 - Object Tracking: Follow an object of interest in a given scene.

 - Semantic Segmentation: Understand the role of each pixel in an image.

 - Instance Segmentation: Segments different instances of classes.

-The proposed Computer Vision lab will provide a real-world environment to explore these techniques, looking to identify strengths, weaknesses, barriers, etc.
+The proposed Computer Vision test lab will provide a real-world environment to explore these techniques, looking to identify strengths, weaknesses, barriers, etc.

 Computer Vision is an exciting field of study, which continues to gain momentum across many industries.

 In the context of my work (animal health), I have highlighted a few use cases (not an exhaustive list), where Computer Vision could potentially add value.

 I have split the use cases into two parts: Internal (Employee) and External (Customer).

 Anomaly Alert System: Provide real-time surveillance of a specific location, autonomously alerting users when a specific object enters the scene and/or executes a pre-defined movement.